{{tl-dr}}

-Why Time Tracking in Jira Matters
+Why Time Entry in Jira Cloud Matters

-Jira includes a built-in time-tracking feature, allowing users to log work directly within issues.
-While this feature is useful, it doesn’t provide the detailed timesheet reports that many teams need.
-Jira’s standard reporting tools only offer a basic overview of logged hours, making it difficult to analyze data across projects or compare work across teams.
-To gain deeper insights, many teams turn to third-party Jira add-ons that enhance reporting and provide a more comprehensive view of time tracking.
+Jira’s standard reporting tools only offer a basic overview of logged hours.
+This makes it challenging to analyze data across different projects or compare teams.
+To gain more in-depth insights, many teams use Jira add-ons.
+These tools offer better reporting and a complete view of how time is spent.

 The Limitations of Jira’s Built-In Time Tracking